College of Education and Professional Studies

 - Study Tours

 - Urban Teacher Preparation Academy

-The University of Central Oklahoma offers a Masters of Education in Guidance and Counseling degree leading to certification as a school counselor.
+The University of Central Oklahoma offers a Masters of School Counseling degree leading to certification as a school counselor.
 There is also a certification program for those who already hold a master’s degree.

 Currently the demand for Professional School Counselors outstrips the supply.
 It is anticipated that this will continue for the near future as many counselors are approaching retirement.
 This is true both state wide and nationally.

 While the majority of the students pursuing the M.Ed. in School Counseling desire to work in the school setting there is a growing number of persons who are choosing to work in different settings where they can work with children and adolescents.
 These include agency work (e.g. DHS, youth and family services, mental health), private practice, youth ministry, etc. Currently the number of available job openings exceeds the number of qualified applicants.
 It is anticipated that this will continue to be true for the immediate future as there are a large number of school counselors who are approaching retirement.
 This appears to be true nationally as well as in Oklahoma.

 Candidates may apply to either the M.Ed. or Certification (Must already possess a Masters Degree to be eligible for this option) Program in School Counseling at any time during the fall, spring, or summer sessions.
 A candidate will need to apply for admission to the Graduate College.
 Each application has its own process and forms.
 The Graduate College is located in the Nigh University Center room 404.

 The following is the admissions requirement for the Guidance and Counseling Program: